The Gradebook is a tool for instructors to calculate and store grade information and distribute it to learners.

 - Total published assessments in the classroom

-- Number of assignments in the classroom
+- Number of assignment in the classroom

 Click the Gradebook tab to view the gradebook scores and data for learners.